KeyanSong/431-2018/quizzes/quiz02/README.md

 # 431 Quiz 2 for 2018

-This will be the main page for materials related to Quiz 2.

 # Taking the Quiz - [Link to the Google Form](http://bit.ly/431-2018-quiz2-due-12-11-5PM)

 **The Google Form on which you take Quiz 2** is at http://bit.ly/431-2018-quiz2-due-12-11-5PM